 Now, we would like to take a deeper look at each browser and share tips on how to make them work faster.

-Anyway, if Safari is not working properly, you should try the following solutions:
+Anyway, if Safari is slow and not working properly, you should try the following solutions to make the browser speed faster:

 - Check for software updates from Apple.